odanado/git-pr-release-go/README.md

 }
 ```

+For a practical example, refer to our [default template file](./git-pr-release.mustache).

 ## Compare with git-pr-release

 This tool is developed in Go, eliminating the need for Ruby, as it operates entirely through a binary file.